 Depending on the type of cheese to be made, salting may be achieved by adding dry salt to the curds; pressing dry salt to the outside of newly-made cheese; brining cheese in a salt solution, or a combination of dry salting and brining.
 The salting procedure (level of addition and method of salting) should be documented in the food safety program and validated to ensure that the method of salt addition achieves the required level in the finished product and does not lead to uneven distribution.
-It is essential that the salt concentration required for safety is achieved in the final product as the concentration of salt-in-moisture has a major effect on the growth of microorganisms in and on cheese.
+It is essential that the salt concentration required for safety is achieved in the final product.